bertramdev/asset-pipeline/Readme.markdown

   includes = []
   excludes = ['**/*.less'] //Example Exclude GLOB pattern

+  //for plugin packaging
+  packagePlugin=false //set to true if this is a library

+  //developmentRuntime can be turned off developmentRuntime=true

+  //if you want to customize the jar task this task runs on you can specify a jarTaskName jarTaskName=null

   // Can add custom asset locations (directories or individual jar files) from '/vendor/lib' from '/path/to/file.jar'